Gerson da Cunha: Early life

+His younger brother Sylvester da Cunha was also involved in advertising and English theatre.

 Career

 Da Cunha started his career as a journalist with Press Trust of India and later worked with Reuters.
 He also worked during this time with All India Radio.
 After five years in the news industry, he moved to advertising working with the Indian marketing communications agencies J. Walter Thompson, Lintas and later to Hindustan Lever, working for over 25 years in the advertising industry between 1955 and 1980.
 The last ten of those years were spent heading Lintas.

 He was a writer for The Earth Times, a newspaper for the 1992 Earth Summit which remained in publication through 2003.
 His column in the newspaper was titled View from the South and highlighted the need for legislation in driving environmental actions.
 He also worked with the United Nations Children's Fund (UNICEF) in Latin America and later at its headquarters in New York City.
 He worked on social marketing programs focused on nutrition, health, and wellness in the region, including vaccinations in Brazil's favelas and healthy motherhood initiatives in the Central American regions.
 Da Cunha was awarded the Order of Rio Branco by the government of Brazil in 2018 for his services to that country.

 Da Cunha was the founder and CEO of the Mumbai-based NGO and citizens initiative Mumbai First and was also part of its organizing board.
 He was also active in various other NGOs and citizen groups in Mumbai.
 He was a trustee of NAGAR and convenor of AGNI (Action for Good Governance and Networking for India).
 He also worked as an advisor to various Indian union ministries and the National Technology Missions under the Cabinet Secretariat.

 Da Cunha had also acted in English-language plays and movies including Electric Moon (1992), Cotton Mary (1999), Asoka (2001) and Water (2005), among others.
 Some of his notable theater performances included Othello directed by Zul Velani in 1956 and Begum Sumroo directed by Alyque Padamsee.
+He has also provided the voice-over for the national award-winning non-feature film Jain Temples of India (1963).
 His poetry anthology, So far, was published by HarperCollins in 2000.

 Personal life

 Da Cunha was married to Uma, a theater and film critic.

-His younger brother Sylvester was also involved in advertising and English theatre.
+Death

 Gerson da Cunha died from a cardiac arrest in Mumbai on 7 January 2022, at the age of 92.